• Skip to primary navigation

 Can I sub anything for the sweet potato?

 I made these with canned butternut squash puree and they were delish!
-I haven’t tried pumpkin, but I followed did say they turned out a little too moist using pumpkin.
+I haven’t tried pumpkin, but a follower did say they turned out a little too moist using pumpkin.

 Can I substitute the flours?